 *This excludes those whose remuneration is determined by the Remuneration Authority and the interim Health departmental agencies

-The average remuneration package paid to secretaries of departments and chief executives of departmental agencies has decreased by 1.4% in the year to 30 June 2022.
-The net result over the last 5 years is a 5.2% decrease in average remuneration.
-This decrease doesn’t include the 6-month voluntary 20% pay cut taken by all chief executives of departments and departmental agencies.
+The average remuneration package paid to secretaries of departments and chief executives of departmental agencies has increased by 1.5% in the year to 30 June 2024.
+The net result over the last five years is a 3.8% increase in average remuneration.
+This increase does not include the 6-month voluntary 20% pay cut taken by all chief executives of departments and departmental agencies.

 Remuneration increases by organisation type

-The following table sets out the median and average increases for increases implemented over the 3 years to 30 June 2022.
-This data excludes increases due to job size.
+The following table sets out the median and average increases implemented over the three years to 30 June 2024.
+This data excludes increases due to job size changes, and chief executive remuneration reviews that have not yet been confirmed.

 Type of organisation